A Voyage to Arcturus: Synopsis

-Maskull and Corpang meet Haunte, a hunter who travels in a boat that flies thanks to masculine stones which repel earth's femininity.
+Maskull and Corpang meet Haunte, a hunter who travels in a boat that floats on the air thanks to masculine stones which repel earth's femininity.
 Maskull destroys the masculine rocks which protected Haunte from Sullenbode's femininity, and all three journey to her cave.
-Sullenbode, a faceless woman, kills Haunte as they kiss.
+Sullenbode, a woman whose face only becomes distinct when she is kissed, kisses Haunte and he dies.
 Maskull and Sullenbode desire each other.
-Maskull, Sullenbode and Corpang set off.
-Corpang goes eagerly ahead but Maskull pauses, causing Sullenbode to die.
-Maskull, upon waking, discovers Krag again, and then Gangnet.
-They travel together to the ocean and take to the sea on a raft.
-When the sun Alppain rises, Maskull sees in a vision Krag causing the drumbeat by beating his heart, and Gangnet, who is Surtur, dying in torment enveloped by Muspel-fire.
-Maskull learns that he is in fact Nightspore himself, and dies.
-Krag tells Nightspore he is Surtur, known on Earth as pain; and teaches him about the origin of the Universe.
+Sullenbode tells Maskull that from now on, if he stops loving her, she will die.
+Corpang goes eagerly ahead.
+Maskull has a powerful vision of the end of his quest and during that time is indifferent to Sullenbode's attentions, causing her to die.
+Maskull buries her and then encounters Krag again, and they then meet up with Gangnet, who seems to have a long-standing antagonistic relationship with Krag.
+The three travel together to the ocean and set out on a raft.
+When the sun Alppain rises, Maskull sees in a vision Krag causing the drumbeat by beating his heart, and Gangnet, who is Crystalman, dying in torment enveloped by Muspel-fire.
+Gangnet/Crystalman disappears.
+Maskull learns that he is in fact Nightspore, and dies.
+Krag tells Nightspore he, Krag, is Surtur.
+On Earth he is known as pain.
+Krag teaches Nightspore about the reality of the Universe, in which a constant struggle is taking place between Surtur and the usurper Crystalman.
+Nightspore joins Krag/Surtur in the struggle for the fate of the universe against Crystalman.

 Publication history

-Methuen agreed to publish A Vovage to Arcturus, but only if Lindsay agreed to cut 15,000 words, which he did.
+Methuen agreed to publish A Voyage to Arcturus, but only if Lindsay agreed to cut 15,000 words, which he did.
 These passages are assumed lost forever.
 Methuen also insisted on a change of title, from Lindsay's original (Nightspore in Tormance), as it was considered too obscure.
 Of an original press run of 1430 copies, no more than 596 were sold in total.
 The novel was made widely available in paperback form when published as one of the precursor volumes to the Ballantine Adult Fantasy series in 1968, featuring a cover by the illustrator Bob Pepper.

 Editions of A Voyage to Arcturus have been published in 1920 (Methuen), 1946 (Gollancz), 1963 (Gollancz, Macmillan, Ballantine), 1968 (Gollancz, Ballantine),1971 (Gollancz), 1972, 1973, 1974 (Ballantine), 1978 (Gollancz), 1992 (Canongate), 2002 (University of Nebraska Press), and later by several other publishers.
 It has been translated into at least six languages.